spacetelescope/imexam/README.rst

     :alt: Powered by Astropy Badge

 imexam is an affiliated package of `AstroPy`_.
 It was designed to be a lightweight library which enables users to explore data from a command line interface, through a Jupyter notebook or through a Jupyter console.
 It can be used with multiple viewers, such as DS9 or Ginga, or without a viewer as a simple library to make plots and grab quick photometry information.
+It has been designed so that other viewers may be easily attached in the future.

 For more information please see the `online documentation <http://imexam.readthedocs.io/>`_